FrontEndFoxes/curriculum/workshop/minis/mini1.md

 Now every time you refresh the page, you will have a shiny new dog image! 🎉

-We also want to call the same method when the 'Next' button is clicked.
+We also want to call the same method when the 'Next' arrow is clicked.
 Let's add a click handler to this button.
 We can use the `v-on` directive or its shortcut `@`.
 In the template, edit the "forward" icon `v-btn`:

 ```html
 <v-btn icon @click="loadNewDog">